I have been studying and teaching Bible doctrine for over 48 years and the shepherding teacher for home based Churches. Sola Scriptura

 Isaiah 55:11: “So shall My word be that goeth forth out of my mouth: it shall not return unto Me void, but it shall accomplish that which I please, and it shall prosper in the thing whereto I sent it.”

-Jack Jenn from Nelson Bay NSW Australia. on January 24, 2019:
+Jack Jenn from Living in hope on planet earth. on January 24, 2019:

 I'm not quite sure what you are trying to say - in my first response I mentioned that you said in your article, that all roads eventually lead to God and that is the broad way that most don't even know that is the road they're on.